 We invite you to join the 2021 Museum of Jewish Heritage tour to Israel, designed for those who have already traveled to Israel as well as those visiting it for the first time.

-On this trip, which begins in Jerusalem where ancient history mingles with modern-day life, we will visit impressive museums, see magnificent artifacts and objects, tour newly uncovered archaeological sites, and visit places where Jewish rebels fought for independence against ancient Rome — it will be Hanukkah after all!
+On this trip, which begins in Jerusalem where ancient history mingles with modern-day life, we will visit impressive museums, see magnificent artifacts and objects, tour newly uncovered archaeological sites, and visit places where Jewish rebels fought for independence — it will be Hanukkah after all!
 We will also have the opportunity to meet with well-informed and interesting Israelis who can shed light on the political and social climate in the country today.

 We will learn how, throughout history, Jews sought to preserve their cultural integrity, even as they questioned how much interaction with other cultures could be absorbed before their own identity was lost.
 As we shall come to understand, this conflict and reaching for diversity, from the time of the Maccabees until today, is still a challenge for contemporary Israeli society.